alebuiles/alebuiles.github.io/README.md

 - Automated the extraction of learning outcomes from textbooks using Python, improving efficiency by 30%.
 - Established a testing framework on GitHub, enhancing project integrity and collaboration efficiency.

-#### Country Representative
-**Latin American Student Organization**
+#### Undergraduate Research Ambassador
+**University of British Columbia**
-_Jan 2023 - April 2023, Kelowna, BC_
+_Sep 2023 - April 2024, Kelowna BC, Canada_
-- Organized and hosted 5 cultural events, promoting Latin American customs and culture.
+- Mentored over 100 students, increasing undergraduate participation in research by 30%.
+- Facilitated 15 workshops on research skills and networking.

 #### Coffee Specialist
 **Nespresso**